 The Assertion shall contain an AuthnStatement specify the AuthnContextClassRef or AuthnContextDeclRef

-The Assertion may contain other statements (e.g., Attributes) The <AttributeStatement> element describes a statement by the SAML authority asserting that the requesting user is associated with the specified attributes.
+The Assertion may contain other statements (e.g., Attributes).
+The SAML specification allows for multiple AttributeStatements, and multiple Attributes within each AttributeStatement.
+Repetition at both levels is allowed; recipients shall support repetition at both levels.
+The AttributeStatement element describes a statement by the SAML authority asserting that the requesting user is associated with the specified attributes.
+All Attributes defined in this transaction can have multiple values within an Assertion, unless otherwise noted.
+Multiple values shall be represented in their own AttributeValue element.
+Multiple values should be repeated within a single Attribute element, but may be encoded using multiple Attributes and/or AttributeStatements.
 When Local Policy requires that the following attributes are carried in the SAML assertion then they should be encoded as follows:

 Subject ID : The value on the Subject ID attribute shall be a plain text description of the user's name (not user ID).